danaevenhaim/testing-app/testFile.md

-this is A tEsT filE
+ThIs is A tEsT filE

 IT HAS SOME LINES